 The Colorado River accommodates paddlers of all abilities, whether you’re a first-timer or seasoned river surfer.
 Rent a SUP from Rimrock Adventures or Rapid Creek Cycles and Paddle Boards, and ask for recommendations on the best places to go.
 The section of the river that intersects with 32 Road is a locals’ favorite, as is near Corn Lake on the Colorado River, while the Grand Mesa National Forest’s 300 lakes are also magnificent for SUP.

 Opportunities to bag epic catches abound in Grand Junction.
 Corn Lake at James M. Robb-Colorado River State Park is stocked with 25,000 rainbow trout in March, April and September, along with large numbers of black crappie and largemouth bass during the spring and fall.
 Fishing is also available at lakes in the state park’s Island Acres and Fruita sections.

-Warm summer days are best spent on the water, and there are plenty of places to launch your vessel in the Grand Valley.
+Warm summer days are best spent on the water, and there are plenty of places to launch your vessel in the Grand Junction area.
 Colorado River access is available via boat launches at Grand Junction’s Redlands Parkway, Loma (Ruby-Horsethief Canyon) and Palisade’s Riverbend Park.
 Additional launches are available at James M. Robb-Colorado River State Park, where hand-propelled watercrafts and boats with electric trolling motors are allowed in nearly all of the park’s waters.